Allen-Tildesley/examples/GUIDE.md

 ![alt text](diffusion.png "diffusion test results")

+## Interface pair correlation function
+The program `grint.f90` reads in a set of configurations and calculates the pair correlation function for a system that is inhomogeneous in the z direction.
+It is assumed that the configurations consist of a liquid slab, surrounded by gas, with the interfaces lying in the _xy_-plane.
+The two interfaces are located by fitting the instantaneous density profile to a difference of two tanh functions.
+Then the single-particle density function, relative to the interface locations, is calculated.
+To make the process as robust as possible, an initial guess at the mid-point of the liquid slab should be provided, and this is updated automatically as successive configurations are read in, so as to shift the liquid slab into the middle of the periodic box, before fitting.
+Also, the results of one fit are passed on as the starting point of the next one.
+The program handles cubic boxes only;
+the modifications necessary to handle non-cubic boxes are fairly easy to make, but we will not do that here.

+* This program is incomplete.
+The essential parts, of reading in and fitting the profiles, and calculating the single-particle density in coordinates relative to the interface position, are done, and should not require any changes.
+A first attempt has been made to calculate the two-particle density: however this calculation, including the scaling and normalization factors, need to be checked.
+It was also promised, in the book, to convert this to a two-particle correlation function; however, this requires calculating the single-body density at a wider range of z than that of the two-body function (we need rho at z+r*c for all tabulated z, r and c).
+Over to you Dominic!
+* The program, as it stands, has been tested on a set of 101 configurations of 3200 atoms in a 20x20x20 box.
+It was produced by `mc_nvt_lj_ll`, at a temperature _T_=0.70: 100 blocks of 5000 steps each.
+These configurations are available if needed for further testing.

 ## Error calculation
 The program `error_calc` is a self-contained illustration of the effects of correlations on the estimation of errors for a time series.